DoNOF/DoNOF-Documentation/docs/Getting-Started.rst

 Running script
 ^^^^^^^^^^^^^^

-You can found in DoNOF GitHub repository the scripts we usually employ to run the program.
+In the DoNOF GitHub repository you can find the scripts we usually use to run the program.

 A common usage pattern is::